 Donations to charities, social organizations, and schools

-Philanthropy is a valid effort when a company gives back to the community through donations of money, time, or product.
+Philanthropy is a valid effort when a company gives back to the community through money, time, or product donations.
 While they do often receive tax breaks or other financial incentives as well as positive publicity, this is different than creating a social image change due to improprieties or bad business practices.

 Sometimes, these individuals are labeled as "tainted donors," leaving institutions in a difficult position of turning down badly needed funds in order to make a moral stand.